 About The Ikigai Diet

-The Ikigai Diet, the diet eaten by Japan’s centenarians and young naturalists, is a high fibre, largely plant-based diet, rich in what the West would consider superfoods.
+The Ikigai Diet is a diet I constructed based on the diets of Japan’s centenarians and Shizenha people, young naturalists, as well as recent scientific discoveries.
+It is a high fiber, largely plant-based diet, rich in what the West would consider superfoods.

 There are many healthy centenarians living in all prefectures of Japan.
-More recently prefectures such as Nagano and Shiga, have held the highest concentration of centenarians.
+More recently, prefectures such as Nagano and Shiga have held the highest concentration of centenarians in Japan.

 It’s Not a Blue Zone.
 It’s A Lifestyle

-Contrary to popular belief, there is no one “Blue Zone” in Japan but rather a unique diet and lifestyle practised in the rural areas of most of Japanese prefectures that results in the local residents living into old age with healthy bodies, sound minds and happy hearts
+Contrary to popular belief, there is no one “Blue Zone” in Japan but rather a unique diet and lifestyle practiced in the rural areas of most of Japanese prefectures that results in the local residents living into old age with healthy bodies, sound minds and happy hearts.

 This lifestyle is known as Satoyama Living.